Tax or charge for the removal of household waste (TEOM or REOM)

 You rent the house you own

-You will need to pay the MMET if you are in one of the following situations:
+You have to pay the MMET if you are in one of the following situations:

-You can recover the tax amount in the rental charges (except management fees).
+You can recover the tax amount in the rental charges (except management fees) if the accommodation is rented out.

-If your property is intended for rental and is unoccupied, you can request a reduction of the TEOM.
+If you are destining your property for rent and he's unoccupied, you can ask for a discount from TEOM.

-To claim this reduction, you must send a claim to the tax department.
+To claim this discount, you must send a complaint to the tax department.

 You have until December 31 of the year following the year the dwelling was vacated to make your claim.